top of page

-Club History Under Construction
+Club History

-Early Days Of Riverbend
+Early Days of Riverbend

 In 1973, Riverbend featured a grand opening event.
 The original plans was to build Riverbend on a 182 acre site along the Loxahatchee River.
 Each residence would offer a view of the water or the golf course.
 According to Karl A. Kendall, Riverbend’s “basic concept was a rustic blend of shelter for man into the natural environment of a green riverfront forest”.
 The Fazio design would compose of 1500 units composed of garden units and townhouses including the adjoining Little Club and a pro shop.
 There would be three club houses With the growing popularity of tennis, plans were drawn up for 20 courts and a tournament viewing stand.
 Additionally, three swimming pools, bike paths, shuffleboard, gun equipment and a clubhouse complex that would include a marina.